-Jad’s clients range from family-owned businesses to multi-national corporations in diverse industries such as energy, petroleum, chemicals, aerospace and defense, pharmaceuticals, manufacturing, real estate, construction, asphalt and aggregate production, financial services, high-tech, computer manufacturing, consumer goods, in-store and online retail, cosmetics, food and beverage, sporting goods and transportation.
+Jad’s clients range from family-owned businesses to multi-national corporations in diverse industries such as real estate invest trusts, private equity, energy, petroleum, chemicals, aerospace and defense, pharmaceuticals, manufacturing, real estate, construction, asphalt and aggregate production, financial services, high-tech, computer manufacturing, consumer goods, in-store and online retail, cosmetics, food and beverage, sporting goods and transportation.

 Jad also is a sought-after mediator in the areas of environmental, stormwater, construction and civil rights.
 He serves as a pro bono mediator for the ADR Panel of the U.S. District Court for the Central District of California.